grai-io/grai-core/docs/pages/api-docs/grai_source_metabase/loader.md

 **Arguments**:

-- `namespaces` _Dict, optional_ - A mapping of database IDs to their corresponding namespace names.
+- `namespaces` - A mapping of database IDs to their corresponding namespace names.
 Defaults to None.
-- `default_namespace` _str, optional_ - The default namespace to be used when a table or question does not have a specific namespace.
+- `default_namespace` - The default namespace to be used when a table or question does not have a specific namespace.
 Defaults to None.
 - `*args` - Additional positional arguments to be passed to the base class constructor.
 - `**kwargs` - Additional keyword arguments to be passed to the base class constructor.